Pvisilias/promptdc-chrome/README.md

 ## How to Use

-### Enhance a Prompt
+### Improve Text or a Prompt
-1. Go to any supported AI platform (Lovable, ChatGPT, etc.)
+1. Go to any site with a text box (Gmail, LinkedIn, ChatGPT, Lovable, etc.)
-2. Write your prompt in the text input
+2. Write your message or prompt
 3. Click the **enhance button** (✨) on the floating toolbar
-4. Your prompt is rewritten and ready to send
+4. Your text is rewritten and ready to send

 ### Use Community Prompts
 1. Click the **community button** on the toolbar, or type `//` in any text field